Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Toronto Maple Leafs News

 Laughton suffered a lower-body injury towards the end of training camp and has been sidelined since.
 The 31-year-old Laughton was limited to only four points (2G / 2A) in 20 games with the Maple Leafs after being acquired before last season's trade deadline.
 The Maple Leafs will hope that an offseason helps the 31-year-old acclimate to the team's style, allowing him to return to the production he had in his previous two full seasons with the Philadelphia Flyers, when he scored 82 points (31G / 51A) in 160 games.
+He is expected to play on a line with Steven Lorentz and Max Domi.

 Scott Laughton

-Stolarz will start vs. Calgary on Tuesday.
+Stolarz is expected to start vs. Utah on Wednesday.

 Anthony Stolarz